-Membership Update

-Sustaining memberships - supporting family farmers & stewardship of the land for the long haul s the end of the year approaches, many of us are preparing for family gatherings and celebrations with friends, and busying ourselves with all of the things that go with such events.
+Membership Update Sustaining memberships - supporting family farmers & stewardship of the land for the long haul By Mike McMahon s the end of the year approaches, many of us are preparing for family gatherings and celebrations with friends, and busying ourselves with all of the things that go with such events.
 We will also be making decisions about what causes and organizations we will choose to support in the coming year.
+The Land Stewardship Project is deeply grateful for all of the support we receive from members throughout the year.
+You've probably heard this from me before, but it bears repeating: LSP simply could not do the work we do without the support and engagement of members, LSP simply could not do the work we do without the support and engagement of members, period.